 The number of ATMs in Malaysia and other countries is a measure of the access to financial services by the population.
 It also indicates the degree of innovation of the financial system in Malaysia as ATM's are a (relatively) new phenomenon in many countries.
-The global economy explained in our brief and easy guide to the world economy.
 ATM machines rankings around the world.
 Create and download charts for Malaysia ATM machines and other indicators with the country comparator.

 World Bank definition: Automated teller machines are computerized telecommunications devices that provide clients of a financial institution with access to financial transactions in a public place.